marcoscaceres/respec-validator/README.md

 ### Can I make it run faster?

-If you already have Chromium installed, you can set the following environment variables to avoid downloading Chromium unnecessarily.
+If you already have Chrome installed, you can set the following environment variables to avoid downloading Chromium unnecessarily.

 ``` bash
 export PUPPETEER_SKIP_CHROMIUM_DOWNLOAD=1